The Case of the Sneaky Contractor

 The Contract from Egypt

-Now, let’s bring this back to the Israelites.
-When they were in Egypt, God didn’t go into the fine print.
-His command was simple: “When you take the people out of Egypt, you will serve God on this mountain.”
-That was the contract in its purest form—no details, no specifications, just a promise to serve God.
+When the Israelites were in Egypt, God didn’t go into the fine print.
+God's command was simple: “When you take the people out of Egypt, you will serve God on this mountain.”

 But here’s the catch: If you follow all the details—the rituals, the rites—and forget the purpose behind them, you’re like that contractor who delivered all the materials but never actually built the house.
-You’re checking off boxes, but you're missing the whole point of the original contract: to construct something meaningful, to create a life of holiness and integrity.
+You’re checking off boxes but missing the whole point of the original contract: to construct something meaningful, to create a life of holiness and integrity.

-This is the heart of Jeremiah's message: The rituals are important, but they are not the goal.
-God doesn’t want us to get lost in the mechanics of burnt offerings and sacrifices.
+That is the heart of Jeremiah’s message.
+The rituals matter, but they are not the goal.
+God doesn’t want us getting lost in the mechanics of burnt offerings.
 He wants our hearts.
-He wants us to serve Him not just in the sanctuary, but in every corner of life—our business dealings, our treatment of workers, our relationships with family and friends.
-Service to God isn’t confined to the Temple; it’s reflected in how we live our lives.
+He wants our service—not just in the Temple, but in every aspect of life.
+In our business dealings.
+In how we treat workers.
+In how we speak to family and friends.

 And that is precisely what Jeremiah told the people: “I did not speak with your forefathers nor did I command them on the day I brought them out of the land of Egypt concerning burnt offerings and sacrifices.
 But this is what I commanded them: Obey Me, so that I am your God and you are My people.”